dotnet/docs/docs/csharp/language-reference/builtin-types/unmanaged-types.md

 [!code-csharp[unmanaged constructed types](~/samples/csharp/language-reference/builtin-types/UnmanagedTypes.cs#ProgramExample)]

 A generic struct may be the source of both unmanaged and not unmanaged constructed types.
 The preceding example defines a generic struct `Coords<T>` and presents the examples of unmanaged constructed types.
 The example of not an unmanaged type is `Coords<object>`.
 It's not unmanaged because it has the fields of the `object` type, which is not unmanaged.
-If you want *any* constructed type to be an unmanaged type, use the `unmanaged` constraint in the definition of a generic struct:
+If you want *all* constructed types to be unmanaged types, use the `unmanaged` constraint in the definition of a generic struct:

 [!code-csharp[unmanaged constraint in type definition](~/samples/csharp/language-reference/builtin-types/UnmanagedTypes.cs#AlwaysUnmanaged)]